Weekly Literacy Center Plans Related to Alphabet Program

 My students really enjoy this activity.
 Cut and paste the picture cards provided on the board, that you wish to focus initial letter sounds.
-This is a partner game.
-Each partner takes a turn spinning the top.
-They must identify the letter that corresponds to this picture where the top lands and mark this off (using a bingo chip) on their game board chart.
+Each playing partner takes a turn spinning the top.
+They must identify the letter that corresponds to the picture where the top lands and mark this off (using a bingo chip) on their game board chart.
 The game is over once the game board chart is full.
 Template found on the member site.

 Classroom Alphabet Book

 Each letter within the book is related to the animated video and all the alphabet readers found within the program.
 This is placed in one of the literacy centers for the students to look at and read.